Sports Federation and Olympic Committee of Hong Kong, China: 2020s

 In April 2020, the government's Audit Commission released a 141-page report after investigating the Olympic Committee, describing various failures with the SF&OC, including lax governance.
 The Audit Commission noted that around half of SF&OC's 29 subcommittees had not met for two years.
-Procurement rules were also not followed, including the SF&OC getting only single quotes from suppliers instead of tendering offers, causing a rising deficit of HK$33,000 in 2014-15 to HK$588,000 in 2018-19.
+Procurement rules were also not followed, including the SF&OC getting only single quotes from suppliers instead of tendering offers, causing a rising deficit of HK$33,000 in 2014–15 to HK$588,000 in 2018–19.

 Audit also accused SF&OC of having unclear criteria for selecting athletes for international competitions, including the selection of 11 of 17 athletes for the 2018 Asian Games based on criteria that was not previously given to their NSAs.
 A month later, in May 2020, Legislative Council members questioned the Olympic Committee's governance, accusing the SF&OC of lacking transparency when selecting athletes for the 2018 Asian Games.
 In particular, the legislators asked why the fastest swimmer was not selected to compete, with a slower swimmer selected instead.
 In one conversation, legislator Abraham Razack asked "The Olympic Committee spends HK$20 million a year of public money but has it been fair to the athletes?"
-SCMP noted that the Olympic Committee's total government funding was HK$38.9 million in 2018-19.
+SCMP noted that the Olympic Committee's total government funding was HK$38.9 million in 2018–19.

 In response, Baptist University's Professor Chung Pak-kwong, former chief executive of the Hong Kong Sports Institute, said that the SF&OC "has grown into an empire and transparency and accountability are not in their dictionary".
 Furthermore, the SCMP released an editorial, agreeing with the Audit Commission and stating that the city's sports development was at risk.

-In July 2020, the Legislative Council's Public Accounts Committee criticized the Hong Kong Football Association under Timothy Fok, stating its governance was "appalling and inexcusable".
+In July 2020, the Legislative Council's Public Accounts Committee criticised the Hong Kong Football Association under Timothy Fok, stating its governance was "appalling and inexcusable".
 It noted that an internal audit committee, designed to review the association's use of taxpayer funding, was not active between 2015 and 2019, despite receiving HK$34 million in funding for the 2017-18 year.

-In October 2020, the Chief Secretary for Administration announced that the HAB would provide HK$5 million each year for 5 years (2020-21 to 2025-26) to SF&OC to review the operation and internal monitoring of all national sports association members, designed to review and audit their processes.
+In October 2020, the Chief Secretary for Administration announced that the HAB would provide HK$5 million each year for 5 years (2020–21 to 2025–26) to SF&OC to review the operation and internal monitoring of all national sports association members, designed to review and audit their processes.

-In 2021, ICAC charged the vice chairman of the executive committee of the Hong Kong Basketball Association (HKBA) with disclosing an ICAC probe, as well as a coach of the Hong Kong women's national handball team for faking timecard records.
+In 2021, ICAC charged the vice chairman of the executive committee of the Hong Kong Basketball Association (HKBA) with disclosing an ICAC probe, as well as a coach of the Hong Kong women's national handball team for faking timesheet records.

 In August 2021, a triathlete who represented Hong Kong at the 2020 Summer Olympics stated that NSAs had enough funding, but were not doing enough to identify and develop top athletes to funnel them to the Hong Kong Sports Institute, causing about 90% of qualified triathletes to drop out of the sport.